Red Nose understands it can be confusing for parents to know what a safe or unsafe sleep environment is.

 While we always recommend sleeping your baby in a safe sleeping environment, we are often asked, what does this actually mean?

 Simply put, a safe sleeping environment means that all potential dangers have been removed and the baby is sleeping in a safe place for both day and night sleeps.

 Soft surfaces and bedding, including bulky or loose blankets, head coverings, toys and cot bumpers, are an unsafe sleeping environment that can increase the risk of SIDS.
 This is because soft bedding can cover your baby’s face and obstruct their breathing, and may cause overheating.

 The safest place for a baby to sleep is in a safe cot on a safe mattress, with safe bedding.

 A safe sleeping environment is one where your baby is sleeping in a safe cot that meets Australian standards, on a firm, flat surface.
 If a blanket is being used, ensure your baby is placed with their feet at the end of the cot, with the blanket tucked securely underneath the mattress, so it can only ride up as far as baby’s chest and cannot cover their head.

-- Sleep your baby on his back from birth, not on his tummy or side
+- Always place baby on their back to sleep, not on the tummy or side

 - Keep baby smoke free before and after birth